outstack/enveloper/README.md

 Enveloper is a small service intended to be run in your infrastucture to speed up developing and testing transactional emails in your application.

-Define your templates using simple template files and YAML, then send messages using simple API requests.
+Define your templates using simple template faciles and YAML, then send messages using simple API requests.

 See [Getting Started](./docs/01-getting-started.md) and [all docs](./docs)